-A new design of floating turbine was demonstrated successfully yesterday as the collaboration behind it says it is nearing readiness for a full commercial test.
+A new design of floating turbine has been demonstrated successfully and is one step closer to a full commercial test.

 The TLPWIND project, led by Iberdrola Engineering & Construction (IEC) and bringing together the expertise of the Offshore Renewable Energy (ORE) Catapult and the University of Strathclyde, saw the development of a Tension Leg Platform (TLP) turbine foundation to deliver a lightweight and stable solution for floating wind.